-At the programme level, the least cost plan ends up being not too dissimilar to the preferred plan in terms of financial cost (1% cheaper) as the reductions caused by the delayed implementation of some options are generally balanced out by the overall higher financial cost of the options replacing them (Figure 34).
-This results in a lower bill impact in the long term (5% cheaper than the preferred plan by 2050).
-The least cost plan offers fewer environmental, wellbeing and resilience benefits compared to the preferred plan (£105m less or 33% lower) with financial cost about three times the total positive benefit cost of the environmental and societal metrics.
-GHG emissions are slightly higher (4,033 tCO2e more) and overall the plan ends up with a less favourable best value score than the preferred plan.
+At the programme level, the least cost plan ends up being similar to the preferred plan in terms of financial cost (2% cheaper) as the reductions caused by the delayed implementation of some options are generally balanced out by the overall higher financial cost of the options replacing them (Figure 34).
+The least cost plan offers fewer environmental, wellbeing and resilience benefits compared to the preferred plan (£130m less or 40% lower) with financial cost about three times the total positive benefit cost of the environmental and societal metrics.
+GHG emissions are slightly lower (29,326 tCO2e less) and overall the plan ends up with a less favourable best value score than the preferred plan.